duganchen/podfeeds/README.md

 Remember that Lynx requires you to refresh pages manually (by pressing C-r on a page, or following links with "x").

-Apart from that, there should be nothing you need to know.
-You don't need to restart the server or force refreshes in any other way.
+Apart from that, there should be nothing else you need to know in order to see up-to-date feeds.